The Apple Watch SE Is (Probably) All the Smartwatch You Need

 Yesterday’s Wordle answer

 Yesterday’s Wordle was easier.
-The hint was “opposite of inner,” and the answer contained all common letters.
+The hint was “one of Saturn's moons” and the answer contained all common letters.

 A primer on Wordle basics